stukenov/ott-multiview/README.md

 ```
 REDIRECT_HTTP=true
 ```
+If the application is served behind a reverse proxy on a sub path you can set the `BASE_PATH` environment variable to that path (e.g. `/mcr`).
+This ensures that static assets and routes are mounted correctly when the prefix is preserved by the proxy.
 **Note that you can only start a listener on TCP 80 and 443 as a super user since these are well known port.**

 # Usage